mbesser/mbesser.github.io/_case_studies/01_pelvina.md

     contents:
       - heading: Getting regular user feedback and good ratings
         text: |
           The aim was to obtain user feedback in a discreet way with reference to important KPIs.
-Furthermore.
-Users should be encouraged to give ratings in the App Stores.
+Furthermore, users should be encouraged to give ratings in the App Stores.

           The concept combines both goals.
 Various questions about the user experience are asked at key points in the User Journey e.g after completing the first course module.
 If users signal dissatisfaction, they are asked for feedback.
 If they are satisfied, they are asked for a rating in the respective App Store.